 2 Activate Explain.
 If the offending SQL is not yet identified, DB2EXPLAIN=3 must be added in the COMMON section of the db2cli.ini file.

-To activate the Explain, run the following command:
+To activate the Explain tool, run this command:

 '''

 db2 update cli cfg for section common using DB2EXPLAIN 3

 '''